Calendar date: Difficulties

-In addition, the International Organization for Standardization considers its ISO 8601 standard to make sense from a logical perspective.
-Mixed units, for example, feet and inches, or hours and minutes, are normally written with the largest unit first, in decreasing order.
-Numbers are also written in that order, so the digits of 2006 indicate, in order, the millennium, the century within the millennium, the decade within the century, and the year within the decade.
-The only date order that is consistent with these well-established conventions is year–month–day.
-A plain text list of dates with this format can be easily sorted by file managers, word processors, spreadsheets, and other software tools with built-in sorting functions.
-Some database systems use an eight-digit YYYYMMDD representation to handle date values.
-Naming folders with YYYY-MM-DD at the beginning allows them to be listed in date order when sorting by name – especially useful for organizing document libraries.
+The date format of YYYY-MM-DD in ISO 8601, as well as other international standards, have been adopted for many applications for reasons including reducing transnational ambiguity and simplifying machine processing.

 An early U.S. Federal Information Processing Standard recommended 2-digit years.
 This is now widely recognized as extremely problematic, because of the year 2000 problem.
 Some U.S. government agencies now use ISO 8601 with 4-digit years.

-When transitioning from one date notation to another, people often write both styles; for example Old Style and New Style dates in the transition from the Julian to the Gregorian calendar.
+When transitioning from one calendar or date notation to another, a format that includes both styles may be developed; for example Old Style and New Style dates in the transition from the Julian to the Gregorian calendar.

 Advantages for ordering in sequence

 One of the advantages of using the ISO 8601 date format is that the lexicographical order (ASCIIbetical) of the representations is equivalent to the chronological order of the dates, assuming that all dates are in the same time zone.
 Thus dates can be sorted using simple string comparison algorithms, and indeed by any left to right collation.
 For example: